Tom-HA/k8s-operators-workshop/init-env/02_deploy_root_app.md

 The [app-sets](../apps/app-sets) directory contains Custom Resources of kind _Application Set_.
 These Custom Resources will tell Argo CD to dynamically create _Applications_ according to the file structure in your repository.
+In our case, for each folder in the [infra folder](../apps/infra), create an _Application_ with the configuration in the .yaml files.
+For example, see the .yaml files in the [postgres folder](../apps/infra/postgres).

 ## Edit Argo CD Root Application